 Ethical Principles

-Why our ethical principles are the soil of Under The Root existence
+Why ethical principles are the soil of Under The Root existence

-We believe creativity does not exist in isolation; it is relational, biodiverse, from the aether, magically spun, summoned among fires.
+We believe humans and the planet do not exist in isolation from one another; they are relational, biodiverse, from the aether, magically spun, summoned among fires.

-Every decision and choice we make - in design, materials, collaborations, companionships, and communications - carries the wave of an echo.
-These ethical principles guide how we live, design, grow, and show up.
-We nourish that soil and tend to the roots specifically to evolve as lush and courageous as the planet itself.
+Every decision and choice we make - in companionships, collaborations, and communications plus design and materials - carries the wave of an echo.
+These ethical principles guide how we live, grow, and show up.
+We commit to the nourishment of that soil regularly and tend to the roots, specifically to evolve as lush and courageous as the planet itself.

 What We Stand For